CampusAI/CampusAI.github.io/_lectures/lecture_4/lecture4.md

 An important distinction to make is the one between **on-policy** and **off-policy** algorithms:
-- **Off-Policy**: able to improve the policy using samples collected from older policies.
+- **Off-Policy**: able to improve the policy using samples collected from different policies.
     These algorithms are more **sample efficient** because they need less samples from the environment.
 - **On-Policy**: need to generate new samples every time the policy is changed, therefore require more samples.